lassertos/masterarbeit/latex/arbeit/sources-notes-filtered.md

 - real time discussion board with tagging mechanism
 - summarization of changes in a project
 - a debugger for c/c++ console programs (gdb)
 - build automation using gnu c/c++ compilers version 4.4.7
 - interactive execution tool for console applications
 - another evaluation of ideol is given answering the following research questions:
   - does ideol help students to manage their groups better?
   - does ideol enhance the interaction among members in a group?

+category: client-server

 ## Distributed Integrated Development Environment for Mobile Platforms